What we’re doing

 Changing how we deliver our services

-• Partnering with the South East Councils Climate Change Alliance to deliver the ‘Resilient Communities Program’ aimed at understanding climate change risk to local communities and building community resilience (funded by the Minderoo Foundation)
+• Partnering with the South East Councils Climate Change Alliance to deliver a range of climate adaptation projects.

 The Port Phillip EcoCentre delivers sustainability programs that educate and empower our environmentally aware community.
 Pictured: The Port Phillip Baykeeper gives a presentation to local school students.